bheki-maenetja/lboro-library/README.md

 # lboro-library
-A simple library management system built with python and tkinter
+A simple library book management system built with python and tkinter